Generalized NS-algebras: Introduction

 where $a\star b$ now stands for $a\star b:= a\succ b+a\prec b+a\vee b$.
+Summing up these equations, one finds $(a\star b)\star c=a\star(b\star c)$, so that the three products $\prec,\succ$ and $\vee$ indeed split associativity.
 The term NS-algebra was coined by Leroux in \cite{leroux} as a reminder of Nijenhuis, motivated by the fact that his main class of examples of NS-algebras were provided by Nijenhuis operators (on associative algebras).
 Independently, Uchino introduced in an unpublished version of \cite{uchino} (see for example \cite{uchino_pre}) the notion of a twisted dendriform algebra, before realizing that it coincided with the notion of an NS-algebra, introduced by Leroux; his main class of examples of twisted dendriform algebras were provided by twisted Rota-Baxter operators, explaining his choice of terminology.
-Uchino also obtained significant results on (classical) NS-algebras, just like Lei and Guo in \cite{leiguo}, who constructed free Nijenhuis algebras to obtain the universal enveloping Nijenhuis algebra of an NS-algebra.
+Uchino also obtained significant results on (classical) NS-algebras, just like Lei and Guo in \cite{leiguo}, who constructed free Nijenhuis algebras to obtain the universal enveloping Nijenhuis algebra of a classical NS-algebra.

 Recently, Das and collaborators contributed to the study of NS-algebras, in two directions, on the one hand on (classical) NS-algebras in \cite{dastwistedassoc}, on the other hand they introduced the notion of an NS-algebra for two other types of algebras, namely Lie algebras \cite{dastwistedLie} and Leibniz algebras~\cite{dasleibniz}.
 Upon observing that the three notions of NS-algebras correspond to a natural bimodule property, analogous to the one defining $\cC$-dendriform and $\cC$-tridendriform algebras, we introduce the general notion of a $\cC$-NS-algebra as follows: